 Want to get Coaching Clients Fast?

 The following is an excerpt from a discussion on the coactive coaching network.
 It’s for coaches who want more clients, and it is a collaborative work that many coaches contributed to.
 Please let me know which ones are your favorites, and please add your suggestions as well.
-I’ll offer the same.”
+I’ll offer the same.
+I notice this is by far the single post that gets the most traffic so I am going to work to expand it with my own thoughts, Italicized.”
 Jonathan Haber, B.A.
 CMT

 * Host a conference call and facilitate a skill-share, as each coach who their favorite kind of client is and begin promoting each other.